GamesCreed

 Crimson Tactics: The Rise of The White Banner, PC, Review, Screenshots, GamesCreed

 As soon as the tutorial is finished, we are introduced to the true protagonist of the story, whose name and birthday we get to pick out.
 That’s not to say that our true protagonist is a generic cardboard cutout.
-In fact, we are the ones that choose our character’s morals and even change major parts of the game’s story.
+We are the ones who choose our characters’ morals and even change major parts of the game’s story.
 It’s just to say that the switching of the game’s protagonist was a bit of a missed opportunity.

-The combat of Crimson Tactics: The Rise of The White Banner is grid based which means your character can only move a set amount of squares at a time.
+The combat of Crimson Tactics: The Rise of the White Banner is grid-based, which means your character can only move a set number of squares at a time.
 The number of squares you can move changes depending on a multitude of things, terrain, position, character class, mount, or turn points, TP for short.

 Crimson Tactics: The Rise of The White Banner, PC, Review, Screenshots, GamesCreed

-In Crimson Tactics: The Rise of The White Banner, where your attacks hit probably matters the most.
+In Crimson Tactics: The Rise of the White Banner, where your attacks hit probably matters the most.
 When in combat, you can attack all four sides of an enemy; where you hit will change the amount of damage you do.
-Attacking an enemy from the front will deal the least amount of damage, and your enemies will have a higher chance of dodging your attacks while attacking from the side deals more damage, but you will optimally want to hit from behind as you will deal the most damage that way.
+Attacking an enemy from the front will deal the least amount of damage, and your enemies will have a higher chance of dodging your attacks.
+Attacking from the side deals more damage, but you will ideally want to hit from behind as you will deal the most damage that way.

 Mounts also play an important part in combat, as they let your unit travel faster, and they also have access to unique moves that are exclusive to whatever mount they are riding.
 Mounted units also have two health bars, one for the rider and another for the rider’s balance.
 If the balance bar is fully depleted, then they will be knocked off their mount and will lose all the bonuses that came with it.
 The unit is not entirely useless, just a lot less cool now, but at least they’re still alive.